 What are the symptoms of ADHD?

-- Hyperactivity ("on the go" or restless)
+- Being hyperactive ("on the go" or restless)

-- Inattention (off-task, distractible, trouble completing schoolwork)
+- Not paying attention (off-task, distractible, trouble completing schoolwork)

 What causes ADHD?